BOOK A ROOM || CONTACT US

 On our site and on the surrounding small islands there is no dress code demanded.
 However, in cities and even more in the villages, it is recommended that women avoid sleeveless outfit, plunging necklines, short skirts and mini-shorts.
 Outside touristic beaches it’s advised to swim at least with a short and a tank top.
 For men, except on the beach, it’s recommended to not be shirtless and not wear shorts too short (like cycling shorts or running shorts).
 For swimming a “board short” would be ideal.

-So that we can maintain good relations with the villagers, we ask you to follow these few dress codes if you go through the village of Sungai Pisang to come to Rimba Ecolodge, or on field trips that lead us through the villages.
+So that we can maintain good relations with the villagers, we would ask you to follow these few dress codes on field trips that lead us through the villages.

 Politeness